rjspencer/docs/api.md

 :	acceptable values are "repost" or "unrepost"

 account_id _(required)_
-:	the id(s) of the account you wish to repost to in string format separated by commas.
-Example: `"1231,1232"`
+:	the id(s) of the account you wish to repost to

+	seperate numerous account IDs with commas

-The response will return the reposted object.
+The response will return the reposted object with the repost count updated.

 ## /comment.json